 At its heart, a relationship-based and reflective organization recognizes the power of one relationship to powerfully and positively affect other relationships.

-Relationship-based, reflective practice builds resilience for programs, professionals and participants, supporting the creation of the world we want to live in!
-(Making Connections, nd)
+Relationship-based, reflective practice builds networks of support for programs, professionals and participants, building resilience and supporting the creation of the world we want to live in!

 It’s A Process

 Implementing relationship-based, reflective practice is a process that happens through continuous cycles of reflection, action and learning.
 If I had some quick-fix tips for transforming quickly into a relationship-based organization, I’d be thrilled to offer them!
 Does this mean it will require months of contemplation and study before your organization can do anything to become more relationship-based?

 Not necessarily!
 Implementing the immediately do-able steps to become more relationship-based makes a positive impact while engaged in the long-term and ongoing process.